 The gardens ran to seeds, the fountains ran dry, and the ancient statues collapsed.

 This decline lasted until the middle of the 19th century.
 Then, Gustav-Adolf Prinz zu Hohenlohe-Schillingsfürst received the villa from the Dukes of Modena.
 The Prince initiated a series of restorations in 1851.

-At the end of the First World War, the villa became the property of the Italian state.
-In the 1920s, after extensive renovation, it was opened to the public.
+At the end of WWI, the villa became the property of the Italian state.
+In the 1920s, after extensive renovation, it was finally opened to the public.

-On 4.5 hectares, you’ll more than 500 fountains, water features, grottos, and basins as well as a water organ.
-The natural gradient could be an obstacle.
-But if anything, it was for the artful designs of the enormous facility.
+On 4.5 hectares are more than 500 fountains, water features, grottos, and basins as well as a water organ.
+The natural gradient could have been an obstacle.
+But if anything, it improved the artful designs of the enormous facility.

 The garden consists of two parts with quite different characters.
 On the upper part, the famous Avenue of the Hundred Fountains connects the Fontana dell’Ovato with the Fontana della Rometta.

 The Ovato forms the most important water reservoir on the premises.
 A branch of the Aniene river emerges through an underground waterway.
 Then, it is distributed to other canals feeding into the system.
 On top of an artificial mountain above the fountain is a Pegasus statue.